codenotify/codenotify.run/README.md

 $ task
 ```

-By default, the server will listen on port `0.0.0.0:2830`, but you can change it by setting the `FLAMEGO_ADDR` environment variable:
+By default, the server will listen on address `0.0.0.0:2830`, but you can change it by setting the `FLAMEGO_ADDR` environment variable:

 ```bash
 $ FLAMEGO_ADDR=localhost:8888 task